MB-29/order-book/Simulation.md

 Plots can be performed with `simulation.plot_...` methods.

-Display an animation of the order book and of the price evolution using `simulation.run_simulation()` method.
+Display an animation of the order book and of the price evolution using `simulation.run(animation=True)`.

 ## Run a simulation